DinandDotNet/BlazorChatapp/Readme.md

 It will be maintained at least yearly when a new .net version is out for 2 mounths.

 Questions?
-Reach me on at dinand.dotnet@gmail.com.
+Contact me on dinand.dotnet@gmail.com.
 Have fun with it.